-- , Maximum investment, as a % o of Sub-Fund net assets (except where noted) Category of securities In any one issuer In aggregate Other restrictions Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU Member States belongs.
+Maximum investment, as a % o f Sub-Fund net assets (except where noted) Category of securities In any one issuer In aggr egate Other restrictions Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU Member States belongs.
 35% A Sub-Fund may invest up to 100% of its assets in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: it invests no more than 30% in any one issue the securities are issued by an EU Member State, its local authorities or agencies, a member State of the OECD or of the G20, Singapore, Hong Kong or by a public international bodies of which one or more EU Member State belongs.
-The exception described for row C applies to B. Bonds issued by a credit institution whose registered office is in an EU Member State and which is subject by law to special public supervision designed to protect bondholders.
-25% 35% 80% in any issuer in whose bonds a Sub-Fund has invested more than 5% of assets. this row as well.
+The exception described for row C applies to this row as well.
+B. Bonds issued by a credit institution whose registered office is in an EU Member State and which is subject by law to special public supervision designed to protect bondholders.
+25% 35% 80% in any issuer in whose bonds a Sub-Fund has invested more than 5% of assets.
 C. Any transferable securities and money market instruments other than those described in rows A and B above.
-10% which a Sub-Fund has invested more than 5% of its assets (does not include deposits and OTC For index-tracking Sub-Funds, the 10% increases to 20% in the case of a published, sufficiently diversified index that is adequate as a benchmark for its market and is recognised by the CSSF.
-This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly dominant in the regulated market in which it trades.
-D. Deposits with credit institutions.
+10% 20% in transferable securities and money market instruments within the same group.
+40% in aggregate in all issuers in which a Sub-Fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities referred to under rows A and B). is recognised by the CSSF.
+This 20% D. Deposits with Credit Institutions.
 20% 20% E. OTC derivatives with a counterparty that is a credit institution as defined in row 8 above (first table in section).
 Max risk exposure 10% F. OTC derivatives with any other counterparty.
 Max risk exposure 5% G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section).
-Fund's object aggregate in UCIs.
-With a specifi 20% in and than UCITS y one UCITS or UCI gregate in all UCIs other Target sub-funds of an umbrella structure whose assets and liabilities are segregated are considered as a separate UCITS or other UCI.
+Fund's object aggregate in other UCIs.
+With a specif 20% in any 30% in agg than UCITS one UCITS or regate in all U is, 10% in CITS or UCI CIs other Target sub-funds of an umbrella structure whose assets and liabilities are segregated are considered as a separate UCITS or other UCI.
 Assets held by the UCITS or other UCIs do not count for purposes of complying with rows A - F of this table.
-55 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5

-^{} In particular, all sums deriving from their issuance must be invested in accordance with the law in assets that, for the life of the bonds, are capable of covering all claims attaching to the bonds and in case of issuer bankruptcy would be used, on a priority basis, to reimburse principal and accrued interest.
+In particular, all sums deriving from their issuance must be invested in accordance with the law in assets that, for the life of the bonds, are capable of covering all claims attaching to the bonds and in case of issuer bankruptcy would be used, on a priority basis, to reimburse principal and accrued interest.